deltachat-bot/webxdcbot/README.md

 ## Usage

-Write to the bot in Delta Chat, for example send a "hi" message to it, the bot will reply with the webxdc app, open the app and send a message there, the bot will reply to you inside the app
+1. Write to the bot in Delta Chat, for example send a "hi" message to it
+2. The bot will reply with the webxdc app
+3. Open the webxdc app and send a message there
+4. The bot will reply to you inside the app